Easy hard-boiled eggs

 - Start peeling at the large end.
-Hold egg under running cold water or dip in a bowl of water to help ease off shell.
+Hold egg under running cold water or dip in a bowl of water to help ease off the shell.

-- If you don’t want to use the eggs right away, store in refrigerator, uncracked, until needed.
+- If you don’t want to use the eggs right away, store in the refrigerator, uncracked, until needed.
 They can be kept in the refrigerator for up to a week.

 There are many ways to use eggs in meals such as chopping a hard-boiled egg and adding it to a salad, creating an omelet filled with peppers and spinach, or creating a quiche with mushrooms, the combinations and creations are endless.
 For more egg ideas go to incredibleegg.org.